 So what is the difference between these two parts?

-I mentioned before the contribution rate for the second pillar.
-These were the contributions for the mandatory part.
-The contributions for the extra-mandatory part depends on your pension fund and on your company.
+I mentioned the contribution rate for the second pillar.
+These were the contributions to the mandatory part.
+The contributions for the extra-mandatory part depend on your pension fund and your company.

 The last difference is the conversion rate.
-This will define how much pension can you get out of the capital.
+This rate will define how much pension you can get from the capital.
 The law sets a minimum conversion rate of 6.8% for the mandatory portion of your capital.
-Again, no minimum is set for the extra-mandatory portion.
+Again, there is no minimum for the extra-mandatory part.
 Your pension fund will set the conversion rate.
-Generally, it is worse than the conversion rate on the mandatory part.
+Generally, it is significantly worse than the conversion rate on the mandatory part.